Azure/batch-shipyard/docs/11-batch-shipyard-configuration-credentials.md

 ### Management: `management`
 * (optional) The `management` property defines the required members for accessing Azure Resources (ARM) with Azure Active Directory credentials.
-This is required with Filesystem actions and pools created with a virtual network specification.
+This is required with `fs` filesystem actions and pools that need to be created with a virtual network specification (thus UserSubscription Batch accounts).
   * (required) `subscription_id` is the subscription id to interact with.
   * (required) `aad` AAD authentication parameters for ARM.